hnpyn/Paper/docs/OccNet.md

 recover the height information in voxel feature

-( why? directly using BEV feature or directly reconstructing voxel feature from perspective view suffers fromperformance or efficiency drop )
+( why? directly using BEV feature or directly reconstructing voxel feature from perspective view suffers from performance or efficiency drop )

 * **From BEV to Cascade Voxel**